rkish3721/Eng3/README.md

 ### Part Link
 https://cvilleschools.onshape.com/documents/2521a0a09a9470f1e7529975/w/cdc683274651f22f8268cb0b/e/cd2c6288e4c76a76a88755cd
 ### Reflection
 This was the easiest part for me as assembly isnt that bad.
-I Had a little trouble with the adjuster part at the top, but other than that it went smoothly.
-For other students I would say to start with the mates for the grippers then move to the handle as it simplifies the process.
+I learned how to do assemble something a little complicated because I haven't done it in a while. for other students i recommendend to start with the front and then attach the back, so it is easier to understand.

 ## Multi Part Cylinder